What You Need to Know About Navy Enlisted Ratings

 Navy Special Warfare and Special Operations Community operate in small teams performing intricate missions, from salvage operations, IED (improvised explosive device) disposal, hostage rescue and small boat operations.

-EOD - Explosives and Ordnance Disposal Technicians do just what the rating's name suggest, and dispose of all types of explosives and ordnance.
+EOD - Explosives and Ordnance Disposal Technicians do just what the rating's name suggests, and dispose of all types of explosives and ordnance.
 They're often called upon to assist civilian law enforcement with disposal efforts.

 ND - Navy Divers spend a lot of time underwater, doing underwater salvage, repair and maintenance on ships, submarine rescue and in support of explosive ordnance disposal.